stilldavid/userland-book/programmerthink/index.md

 `index`.

 What are the downsides?
 Well, it requires transforming lots of text files into directories-containing-files.
-It would be easy to automate that process, but it's a little tedious and it makes the layout of the entry archive more complicated overall.
+I might automate that process, but it's still a little tedious and it makes the layout of the entry archive more complicated overall.
 There's a cost to doing things this way.
 It lets me extend my existing model of a blog entry to include arbitrary metadata, but it also adds steps to writing or finding blog entries.

-It turns out that most abstractions cost you something.
-Is this one worth it?
+Abstractions usually cost you something.
+Is this one worth the hassle?